angel2d/angel2d/README.markdown

 * Provide as much functionality as possible.
-    * Angel was originally created (and is still used) as an engine for game jams, and the last thing you want to be doing in a jam context is debugging the pathfinding engine you had to cobble together.
+    * Angel was originally created (and is still used) as an engine for game jams, and the last thing you want to be doing in a jam context is debugging the pathfinding code you had to cobble together.
     * If there's something big you feel is missing from Angel, please send an email to the discussion group.
 We can't add every feature, obviously, but we want to at least make sure there's nothing we're